Ferdinand II, Holy Roman Emperor: Conclusion

 In 1625, despite the subsidies received from Spain and the Pope, Ferdinand was in a bad financial situation.
-In order to muster an imperial army to continue the war, he applied to Albrecht von Wallenstein, one of the richest men in Bohemia: the latter accepted on condition that he could keep total control over the direction of the war, as well as over the booties taken during the operations.
+In order to muster an imperial army to continue the war, he applied to Albrecht von Wallenstein, one of the richest men in Bohemia: the latter accepted on condition that he could keep total control over the direction of the war, as well as over the booty taken during the operations.
 Wallenstein was able to recruit some 30,000 men (later expanded up to 100,000), with whom he was able to defeat the Protestants in Silesia, Anhalt and Denmark.
 In the wake of these Catholic military successes, in 1629 Ferdinand issued the Edict of Restitution, by which all the lands stripped from Catholics after the Peace of Passau of 1552 would be returned.

-His military success caused the tottering Protestants to call in Gustavus II Adolphus, King of Sweden.
+His military success caused the tottering Protestants to call in Gustavus Adolphus, King of Sweden.
 Soon, some of Ferdinand's allies began to complain about the excessive power exercised by Wallenstein, as well as the ruthless methods he used to finance his vast army.
 Ferdinand replied by firing the Bohemian general in 1630.
-The leadership of the war thenceforth passed to Tilly, who was however unable to stop the Swedish march from northern Germany towards Austria.
+The leadership of the war thenceforth passed to Tilly, who was, however, unable to stop the Swedish march from northern Germany towards Austria.
 Some historians directly blame Ferdinand for the large civilian loss of life in the Sack of Magdeburg in 1631: he had instructed Tilly to enforce the edict of Restitution upon the Electorate of Saxony, his orders causing the Belgian general to move the Catholic armies east, ultimately to Leipzig, where they suffered their first substantial defeat at the hands of Adolphus' Swedes in the First Battle of Breitenfeld (1631).

 Tilly died in battle in 1632.
 Wallenstein was recalled, being able to muster an army in only a week, and immediately staked a tactical, if not strategic, victory at the September Battle of Fürth, quickly followed by his forces expelling the Swedes from Bohemia.
 In November 1632, however, the Catholics were defeated in the Battle of Lützen (1632), while Gustavus Adolphus was himself killed.

 A period of minor operations followed.
 Perhaps because of Wallenstein's ambiguous conduct, he was assassinated in 1634.
 Despite Wallenstein's fall, the imperial forces recaptured Regensburg and were victorious in the Battle of Nördlingen (1634).
 The Swedish army was substantially weakened, and the fear that the power of the Habsburgs would become overwhelming caused France, led by Louis XIII and Cardinal Richelieu, to enter the war on the Protestant side.
 (Louis's father Henri IV had once been a Huguenot leader.)
-In 1635 Ferdinand signed his last important act, the Peace of Prague (1635), yet this did not end the war.
+In 1635, Ferdinand signed his last important act, the Peace of Prague (1635), yet this did not end the war.

-Ferdinand died in 1637, leaving to his son Ferdinand III, Holy Roman Emperor, an empire still engulfed in a war and whose fortunes seemed to be increasingly chaotic.
+Ferdinand died in 1637, leaving to his son Ferdinand III, Holy Roman Emperor an empire still engulfed in a war and whose fortunes seemed to be increasingly chaotic.
 Ferdinand II was buried in his Mausoleum in Graz.
 His heart was interred in the Herzgruft (heart crypt) of the Augustinian Church, Vienna.